 USA Motorcycles Brands

-The motorcycle industry is one of the leading in the USA.
-The 20th century formed the American cult craze for iron “horses,” which replaced cowboys’ usual means of transportation.
-Despite some lag at the beginning of the formation of this type of production – in the USA, it “started” in the first decade of the last century, American motorcycles became trendsetters, which continues today.
-In the USA, models were created that acquired a modern look, which was then equal to the whole of Europe, and today even the leading Japanese brands.
+The motorcycle industry is one of the leading industries in the United States.
+In the twentieth century, America formed a cult fascination with iron “horses” that replaced the usual means of transportation of cowboys.
+Despite some lag in the beginning of the formation of this type of production – in the United States, it “started” in the first decade of the last century, American motorcycles became trendsetters, which continues today.
+In the United States, models were created that acquired a modern look, which was then emulated by the whole of Europe and, today, even the leading Japanese brands.
 An interesting assessment can be made by studying the design of Chinese motorcycles, which practically copy the best American models of the past years.

-There are many motorcycle manufacturers in the United States, including Indian, Harley-Davidson, Buell, Victory, Zero, West Coast Choppers, Motus, Lightning, Alta, Rokon, Confederate, Alligator, Arch, ATK, Boss Hoss, Cleveland CycleWerks, Curtiss, Fischer, Janus, MotoCzysz, MTT, US Highland and Z Electric Vehicles.
+There are many motorcycle manufacturers in the USA, including Indian, Harley-Davidson, Buell, Victory, Zero, West Coast Choppers, Motus, Lightning, Alta, Rokon, Confederate, Alligator, Arch, ATK, Boss Hoss, Cleveland CycleWerks, Curtiss, Fischer, Janus, MotoCzysz, MTT, US Highland and Z Electric Vehicles.

-Such a special development of the motorcycle industry in the US was the size of the country’s territory and the constant migration of the population, which was massive at the beginning of the 20th century.
-This was initially facilitated by two of America’s leading brands, Indian and Harley-Davidson.
-The first brand was founded in 1897 by former racing driver George Hendee.
-Indian mass production began in 1901.
-The use of an auto-inlet valve distinguished the models.
-Harley is a 1903 line that won the hearts of almost all motorists of different generations.
-But modern production has become more and more subject to criticism associated with low reliability, vibrations, high-temperature heating of the engine, and a very high price.
+The peculiarity of the development of the motorcycle industry in the United States was the size of the country’s territory and the constant migration of the population, which was massive in the early XX century.
+Initially, this was facilitated by two leading American brands – Indian and Harley-Davidson.
+The first brand was founded in 1897 by former racer George Hendy.
+Serial production of Indians began in 1901.
+Models were characterized by the use of an automatic intake valve.
+Harley – the model of 1903, which won the hearts of almost all car enthusiasts of different generations.
+However, modern production has been increasingly criticized due to poor reliability, vibrations, high-temperature engine heating, and high prices.

 Indian